-Hint: some countries are more expensive to study abroad in than others (cough, England, Australia, and Japan, cough!), so be sure to research your study abroad destination to factor in your projected costs.
+Hint: some countries are more expensive to study abroad in than others (like England, Australia, and Japan), so be sure to research your study abroad destination to factor in projected costs.
 For those wanting a more cost-effective study abroad experience, consider instead studying in China, Mexico, and Costa Rica.

-If you're tired of filling out scholarship application after scholarship application, we'd like to encourage you to get creative.
-Start looking in various "non-traditional" locations for financial support.
-Some successful study abroaders who utilized fundraising have shared that the fundraising alone added value to their overall experience.
-You may learn more about yourself, your capabilities, and the kindness of others along the way.
+If you're tired of filling out scholarship application after scholarship application, get creative.
+Start looking at various "non-traditional" locations for financial support.
 Energize others about your upcoming experience, and capitalize on an opportunity to further educate them about the present needs and issues in your intended destination.
 Be enthusiastic and committed, and have a game plan (including a clear idea of the amount of money you intend to raise).

 The following are ideas that have been tried and tested, successful methods for raising funds for study abroad.

-2. Use your contacts from #1 to contact THEIR contacts!
+2. Use your contacts from #1 to connect with their contacts

-Networking is huge.
-If you receive support from somebody, it may not hurt to ask them if they would pass on your letter of interest to their colleagues, friends, etc. You never know who will be inspired by your story and be willing to help out in even larger ways, such as recruiting further help!
-Consider asking close friends and family to write letters on your behalf to their contacts.
+Networking is essential.
+If you receive support from somebody, it may not hurt to ask them if they would pass on your letter of interest to their colleagues, friends, and family.
+You never know who will be inspired by your story and willing to help in greater ways!
+Consider asking close friends and family to write letters on your behalf to their network.

 3. Storm local businesses

-Larger corporations may end up being a never ending line of dealing with sales reps and managers and those managers' managers; focus your energy instead on smaller businesses in your hometown or university town.
 A great starting point is your local Chamber of Commerce, who may be able to provide a list of contact information for most nearby businesses.
-Establish connections with the businesses -- consider sending them letters (as in #1), or instead, hand-deliver your sponsorship request and introduce yourself directly to the staff on site.
-Follow up with phone calls.
+Establish connections with the businesses -- consider sending them letters (as in #1), or hand-deliver your sponsorship request and introduce yourself directly to the staff on site.
 Be direct and polite, and ask if they provide financial sponsorship for students.
 If so, ask for a specific but reasonable amount of money.